onewelcome/identity-cloud-documentation/docs/self-styling/configuration-page.md

     ├── favicon.ico
 ```

+#### CIM
 The `cim` directory contains login templates and messages.
-Within the `extension-resources` folder any of the following folders can be added:
+Within the `extension-resources` folder, you can add any of the following folders:

-  - Email templates: contains templates for emails.
+  - Email templates: templates for emails.
-  - Messages: contains key-value messages in multiple languages.
+  - Messages: key-value messages in multiple languages.
-  - Static: contains js and css, images and other static resources.
+  - Static: js and CSS, images, and other static resources.
-  - Templates: contains templates displayed in the frontend.
+  - Templates: templates displayed in the frontend.

+#### Access
-The `access` directory contains template sets used to change look and feel of your web applications and mobile clients.
-Refer to the Access component
-documentation to learn more about switching the template set per client and contents of a particular template set.
-The name of the directory is resolved as the
-name of the particular template set.
-If the template cannot be found in the directory of the chosen set, the content will be served from the `default` directory.
+The `access` directory contains template sets used to change your web applications and mobile clients' look and feel.
+Refer to the Access component documentation to learn more about switching the template set per client and the contents of a particular template set.
+The name of the directory is resolved as the name of the specific template set.
+If the template cannot be found in the chosen set's directory, the content will be served from the `default` directory.
-The `messages` subdirectory contains message bundles that will be loaded by the Access Engine application.
-Please note that there is a single messages location
-only for all template sets.
+The `messages` subdirectory contains message bundles that the Access Engine application will load.
+Please note that there is one folder for `messages` that are used by all template sets.

+#### Delegation
-The `delegation` directory contains resources that allow to customize web experience in DABP.
-The following resources can be customized:
+The `delegation` directory contains resources that allow customizing the web experience in DABP.
+You can customize the following resources:

-  - Translations: full translations file is required, please refer to [the example](translation.json)
+  - Translations: key-value messages in multiple languages.
+Please refer to [the example](translation.json)
   - Logo: use `logo.png` file
   - Favicon: use `favicon.ico` file
   - Application theme: use `palette.json` file, [more information available here](https://material-ui.com/customization/theming/)